gitlzzz/ATLAS/docs/source/input_active_learning.md

   - **Default**: `False`.

 - {alt}`target_structure_mode`:
   - **Description**: Type of structures to include in the safeguard.
 Multiple types can be selected.
 If `base` is provided, the structures labelled as 'base' in the initial database will be used as target structures, after applying lateral expansion controlled with the base_struct_supercell_size option.
-If `target` is provided, a selection of targeted structures (via paths or mdb_id) must be included through the `struct_target_list` option below.
+If `target` is provided, a selection of targeted structures (via paths or atl_id) must be included through the `struct_target_list` option below.
   - **Type**: `(str)`
   - **Default**: `'base'`.
   - Possible values are: `base`, `target`.